Hoang-Phuc-Tran/EMBEDDED-SYSTEMS-Embedded-Sensors/README.md

 This configuration would run the game, aiming to keep light 5 on for 500ms to achieve victory.
 The game will run for 30 seconds, and if you don't manage to achieve the goal within that time, it will end in a loss.

-## Note: This project is not completed.
+## Note: This project is not completed!